forrestthewoods/lib_fts/readme.md

 No convoluted build systems.
 No dependency rabbit holes.
 Easy to read, easy to use.

 #### What license?
-All source code is public domain.
-Do whatever you want.
+All source code is embedded with the following license:

+//   This software is dual-licensed to the public domain and under the following
+//   license: you are granted a perpetual, irrevocable license to copy, modify,
+//   publish, and distribute this file as you see fit.

 #### What is FTS?
 My initials; Forrest Thomas Smith.